Keats/tera/docs/content/docs/_index.md

 {% endfor %}
 ```

-Lastly, you can iterate on array literals:
+You can also iterate on array literals:

 ```jinja2
 {% for a in [1,2,3,] %}